PhilippSh/expo-stt-app/README.md

 ### The expo application example for crossplatform speech-to-text implementation.

-Find the hapi.js backend required for this to work here:
+Find the hapi.js backend required for this to work [here](https://github.com/PhilippSh/hapi-backend-stt-app).